Efik people: Igbo origin theory

 The earliest proponent of the Igbo origin was William Baikie who stated in his 1856 publication, "All the coast dialects from One to Old Kalabar, are, either directly or indirectly, connected with Igbo, which later Dr Latham informs me is certainly related to the Kafir class".
 Baikie said Ibibio are traced to the Igbo.
 James Beale Horton made a similar assertion in 1868 where he asserted that all the communities of the Niger-delta are traced to the Igbo.
 Some oral accounts by early Efik men also support the Igbo origin of the Efik.
 One of such accounts was given at a court case by Prince Bassey Duke in 1917 where he stated, "The Efiks were originally Ibo descendants.
 They came from Mbiak Creek in Ibibio country."
 References to the Igbo origin of the Efik were also made at the Hart's enquiry into the Obongship dispute where Etubom Efiom Obo Effanga asserted that the term "Iboku" meant quarrelsome Igbos.

 Ibibio origin theory

 The Ibibio origin of the Efik is one of the most popular among scholars.
 Proponents of this theory range from missionaries, explorers, colonial anthropologists and later historians.
-While some explorers describe the Efik as travellers who past through the Ibibio country, others assert that the Efik are of Ibibio stock.
-Among the earliest proponents of the Ibibio origin theory are Consul Hutchinson who stated, "The present inhabitants of Duke town, Old town and Creek town are descendants of the Egbo shary or Ibibio tribe up the Cross River."
+While some explorers describe the Efik as travellers who passed through the Ibibio country.